Class Integration2

 • dqelg

-This is a port of the original FORTRAN whose header is given below: c***begin prologue dqelg c***refer to dqagie,dqagoe,dqagpe,dqagse c***routines called d1mach c***revision date 830518 (yymmdd) c***keywords epsilon algorithm, convergence acceleration, c extrapolation c***author piessens,robert,appl. math. & progr. div. - k.u.leuven c de doncker,elise,appl. math & progr. div. - k.u.leuven c***purpose the routine determines the limit of a given sequence of c approximations, by means of the epsilon algorithm of c p.wynn. an estimate of the absolute error is also given. c the condensed epsilon table is computed. only those c elements needed for the computation of the next diagonal c are preserved. c***description c c epsilon algorithm c standard fortran subroutine c double precision version This routine determines the limit of a given sequence of approximations, by means of the epsilon algorithm of P. Wynn.
+This is a port of the original FORTRAN whose header is given below: c***begin prologue dqelg c***refer to dqagie,dqagoe,dqagpe,dqagse c***routines called d1mach c***revision date 830518 (yymmdd) c***keywords epsilon algorithm, convergence acceleration, c extrapolation c***author piessens,robert,appl. math. invalid input: '&' progr. div. - k.u.leuven c de doncker,elise,appl. math invalid input: '&' progr. div. - k.u.leuven c***purpose the routine determines the limit of a given sequence of c approximations, by means of the epsilon algorithm of c p.wynn. an estimate of the absolute error is also given. c the condensed epsilon table is computed. only those c elements needed for the computation of the next diagonal c are preserved. c***description c c epsilon algorithm c standard fortran subroutine c double precision version This routine determines the limit of a given sequence of approximations, by means of the epsilon algorithm of P. Wynn.
 An estimate of the absolute error is also given.
 The condensed epsilon table is computed.
 Only those elements needed for the computation of the next diagonal are preserved.

 Parameters: